ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 ### Private DNS Zones

-When a PaaS service enables the Private Endpoints, at the DNS level the service FQDN turns into a CNAME to the private link zone for the storage account, let's see the changes in resolving the storage account hostname with the `dig` command (available in Linux and MacOS, when using Windows you can use `dig` on WSL or `nslookup` on cmd/PowerShell)
+When a PaaS service enables the Private Endpoints, at the DNS level the service FQDN turns into a CNAME to the private link zone for the related service.
+Let's see the changes in resolving an Azure Storage Account hostname with the `dig` command (available in Linux and MacOS, when using Windows you can use `dig` on WSL or `nslookup` on cmd/PowerShell)

 No Private Endpoints